-Limits and Load: A typical tentative schedule comprises 12 to18 UW credits per semester (including the 4 credits earned during orientation), and you must have the permission from UW to register for fewer than 12 or more than 18 credits.
+Limits and Load: A typical tentative schedule comprises 12 to18 credit hours per semester (including the 4 credits earned during orientation), and you must have the permission from IAP to register for fewer than 12 or more than 18 credits.
+Students participating in Germany Hands-On must enroll in at least two courses in addition to the internship program during spring semester.